Mirror Films: Nat Goodwin lawsuit

 Nat Goodwin filed a breach-of-contract lawsuit against Mirror Films in late May 1916, alleging he was owed more than $15,000 in back wages.
-Legal wranglimg in the case continued until the case was heard by the New York State Supreme Court in March 1918.
+Legal wrangling in the case continued until the case was heard by the New York State Supreme Court in March 1918.
 The lawsuit resulted in the seizure of Mirror's Glendale studio in June 1916, though Mirror executives secured a bond to re-open the studio and disputed the effect the seizure had on production.

-The jury trial was an acrimonius one, and was extensively covered in the newspapers.
+The jury trial was an acrimonious one, and was extensively covered in the newspapers.
 In the trial, lawyers for Mirror Films extensively questioned the character of Nat Goodwin; accusations of drunkenness, sloth, contentious and diva-like behavior on/off the set (at the filming locations in Florida and New York as well as the Seminole Hotel in Jacksonville), and outright refusal to work were offered in an effort to prove that Goodwin had been fired with just cause.
 Goodwin and his lawyers countered with their own witnesses and evidence that Harmon had admitted on various occasions that the company had run out of operating capital and was unable to pay the agreed-upon salary.
 Witnesses included Clifford Harmon, W.C.
 Toomey, directors Lawrence Marston and Walter McNamara, Goodwin's wife Margaret, as well as members of the film crew and personal assistants for Goodwin.

 In May 1918, Nat Goodwin was awarded $15,374.
 Further appeals by Mirror delayed payment of the award; Goodwin was forced to sue the surety company which was holding the bond from Mirror that was used to reopen the studio.
-The suit was still in litigation when Goodwin passed away in January 1919.
+The suit was still in litigation when Goodwin died in January 1919.

 By 1919, no securities information on Mirror Films Inc. was available, and the company was effectively insolvent and out of business.